giladfrid009/SimpleSIMD/README.md

 Calling functions using this patten may feel unusual since it requires creation of structs to pass as arguments instead of delegates, but it is very beneficial performance-wise.
 The performance difference makes using this pattern worthwhile in performance critical places.
 Since the focus of this library is **pure performance**, we use this pattern wherever possible.

+Wrap extension method is included to wrap regular delegates as Value Delegates.
+Note that wrapping a regular delegate results in a performance hit - prefer using Value Delegates directly as shown below.
 #### Usage:

 ``` csharp